willclarktech/personhood-nft/README.md

 yarn lerna run test:integration --stream --scope personhood-nft-contracts
 ```

+_Note: currently the blockchain instance and web services which connect to it will have to be stopped and redeployed before each test run as the contract address is assumed to be constant._

 #### Manual tests

 For a manual run through the workflow described above try the following...